As The Glennie School is a Diocesan-owned school, the governing body of the School is Diocesan Council. The members of

-The Glennie School Council’s powers are subject to its Constitution and the Canons of the Diocese.
+The Glennie School Council’s powers are subject to its Charter and the Canons of the Diocese.
 Council members work with the ASC regarding School operations.

 The Glennie School Council has a strategic guidance role to work with and provide support for the Principal.
 Council members are appointed by the Anglican Schools Commission and act in an honorary capacity, without remuneration.